jzheng20/jzheng20.github.io/_pages/about.md

 ---
 *<strong><font size=3> “Theory without practice is empty, but equally, practice without theory is blind."  ---- I. Kant </font></strong>*

 Hello!
-My name is Jingjing Zheng, but you can call me Jen.
-My current research interests include low-rank recovery, sparse representation learning, explainable deep neural networks, their mathematical foundation, optimization in machine learning, and math discovery in machine learning.
-This fall, I'll be embarking on my doctoral studies in Mathematics at the [University of British Columbia](https://www.ubc.ca/).
-I'm honored to have the opportunity to be supervised by Prof. [Yankai Cao](https://chbe.ubc.ca/yankai-cao/).
+My name is Jingjing Zheng.
+My current research interests include low-rank and sparse representation learning, explainable deep neural networks, their mathematical foundation, optimization in machine learning, , as well as compression and fine-tuning of large models.
+Since 2023, I have been pursuing my doctoral studies in Mathematics at the [University of British Columbia](https://www.ubc.ca/), under the supervision of Prof. [Yankai Cao](https://chbe.ubc.ca/yankai-cao/).

 If you'd like to learn more about my academic and professional background, you can take a look at my [[Curriculum Vitae]](https://github.com/jzheng20/jzheng20.github.io/tree/master/files/CV-JingjingZheng.pdf).